 This delicious noodle stir fry is another unique dish found in Central Vietnam.
-Made with Japanese-style noodles and seasoned with herbs, greens and bean sprouts, the stir fry is most often served with slices of roast pork.
+Made with Japanese-style noodles and seasoned with herbs, greens, and bean sprouts, this Vietnamese food is most often served with slices of roast pork or pork belly.

 Vietnamese sure know how to make spring rolls and even though each restaurant’s version of this popular appetizer is different from the next, for us, no meal was complete without a serving of rolls.
-Spring rolls in Vietnam come in two varieties: fresh and fried.
-Both are made using rice paper stuffed with vegetables, herbs, and sometimes meat.
+Vietnamese spring rolls come in two varieties: fresh and fried.
+Both are made using rice paper stuffed with glass noodles, vegetables, herbs, and sometimes meat like pork and shrimp.

 8. Stuffed Squid